saskialein/recruitment-exercise/README.md

 - [x] As a user, I would like to see all buildings in 3D when zoomed in.
 - [x] As a user, I would like to be able to change the perspective view of the map.

-### Stretch User Stories
+### Stretch User Stories (to work on in the future)
--[ ] As a user, I would like to find the closest available car (inkl. distance and directions)
+- [ ] As a user, I would like to find the closest available car (inkl. distance and directions)
+- [ ] As a user, I would like to be able to see the current traffic situation in Wellington.

 ## External APIs